rush2di/PortflioV2/static/home/home-content-1.md

     wisely chose the right stack for my projects.

-    Technologies I have learned and worked with consist of Html5, Css3, Javascript, ReactJs, NodeJs, GatsbyJs, Redux, Npm ,Sass , Gulp, Git and Github.
+    Technologies I have learned and worked with consist of Html5, Css3, Javascript, ReactJs, NodeJs, GatsbyJs, Redux, Firebase, Npm ,Sass , Gulp, Git and Github.

-    I have also used some Css and Javascript animation libraries like Bootsrap, MaterialUI, Pose, Scollmagic, and Gsap.
+    I have also used some Css and Javascript animation libraries like Bootsrap, MaterialUI, Pose, Scrollmagic, and Gsap.
   speciality: frontend web developer
   title: Hello, I'm Roshdi Belhirsh
   cbtn: connect with me